jsdelivr/jsdelivr/Acceptable Use Policy - jsdelivr.net.md

     of files, and these are not considered abuse.
 For example: icons packs, apps, or games with a large number of assets.

  3. Trying to bypass our limits or restrictions in any way.
-We will be happy to to remove limits or provide custom solutions for legitimate projects.
+We will be happy to remove limits or provide custom solutions for legitimate projects.

 ## 5. Additional Restrictions in China